nimeshaTJ/Game-of-Life/README.md

 01/Sep/2021 - Changed patterns.py to patterns.json; added ability to save the current boardstate to patterns.json

-01/Sep/2021 - Can add patterns to board with 'a'
+01/Sep/2021 - Can add patterns to board with 'a'; custom error messages